devscribe-team/starter/introduction.md

 - Build beautiful documentation
 - Deploy your docs

-{% callout title="Quick Start" %}
 Ready to dive in?
 Check out our [Quickstart Guide](/quickstart) to get up and running in minutes.
-{% /callout %}

 ## What is DevScribe?

-DevScribe is a modern documentation platform that makes it easy to create, maintain, and deploy beautiful documentation for your projects.
+Devscribe is a modern documentation platform that makes it easy to create, maintain, and deploy beautiful documentation for your projects.

 ### Key Features